- Nanotechnology 101

 NACFAM is a non-partisan, non-lobbying action/think tank that brokers intense collaboration among its stakeholders from manufacturers (small, medium and large), education, research entities, government, trade and professional associations, and individuals to develop policy recommendations to accelerate manufacturing innovation and build a more globally competitive U.S. manufacturing sector.
 NACFAM also does projects to improve the bottom line and sustainability of manufacturing organizations.

 The NanoBusiness Commercialization Association (NanoBCA) is a 501(c)(6) trade organization dedicated to promoting the commercialization of nanotechnology and helping companies bring affordable, life-improving nanotech products to the market.

 Federal Resources and Activities

-One of the primary drivers behind NNI collaborations with industry is the Nanomanufacturing, Industry Liaison, & Innovation (NILI) Working Group.
-NILI is a Working Group of the NSET Subcommittee, the guiding body for the NNI.
+One of the primary drivers behind NNI collaborations with industry is the Nanotechnology Innovation and Commercialization Ecosystem (NICE) Working Group.
+NICE is a Working Group of the NSET Subcommittee, the guiding body for the NNI.
 It coordinates many activities to promote U.S. leadership in creating products and manufacturing processes at the nanoscale.